consentdotio/benchmarks/README.md

 ## Overview

-This tool measures various performance metrics when loading web applications with different cookie consent solutions.
+This tool measures various performance metrics when loading web applications with diiferent cookie consent solutions.
 It helps developers understand the performance implications of their cookie consent implementation choices.

 ## Metrics Measured